1. What is the Town Branch Park?

 9. When will the project be built?

-The land for Town Branch park will serve as the staging area for the Lexington Convention Center renovation and expansion, so that project must be completed before park construction can begin.
-In the meantime, the board and staff of Town Branch Fund will be working on planning, designing, and engineering.
+The land for Town Branch Park will serve as the staging area for the Lexington Convention Center renovation and expansion, so that project must be completed before park construction can begin.
+In the meantime, the board and staff of Town Branch Park will be working on planning, designing, and engineering.